All Episodes

 I was like, listen, business and life, in my opinion, is it's like checkers.

-Like you move diagonally, but always forward, you know.
+Like you move diagonally, but always forward, you know?

 Right.

-But I had to take the first step in order to know where to pivot, where to pivot, where to pivot.
+Everything I did then is completely different than what I do now with my business, but I had to take the first step in order to know where to pivot, where to pivot, where to pivot.

-And it's like you just have to do it.
+And it's like, you just have to do it.

-I don't know exactly what it's like.
+I don't know exactly.

-You're gonna feel it out, right?
+You're going to feel it out, right?

 I just have faith in it.

-Um, so we'll see.
+So we'll see.

 Yeah.